0xc0dec/solo/README.md

 ## WAT?
-An engine that I'm planning to use for my graphics/gamedev experiments.
-Not meant for something serious really.
+An engine for my personal graphics/gamedev experiments.
+Not meant for something serious, really.

 ## What's currently inside
 * High-level API exposed to both C++ and Lua.